• Skip to primary navigation

 Cut your dried tomatoes into strips, I used my kitchen scissors to do this as it is much faster.

-Cut your dried tomatoes into small pieces, use your kitchen scissors.
+Cut your dried tomatoes into small pieces, using your kitchen scissors.
 Mince your garlic then place them in a small food processor or high-speed blender.

 Add your oil and vinegar, season with sea salt and cracked black pepper.